 Next, using the miter saw, cut the trim pieces to fit around the opening.
 You’ll want to cut the corners at 45 degree angles so they fit together snuggly.
 Using the liquid nails, glue down each piece of trim around the sides of the opening.
 Use clamps in all 4 corners to keep them in place until the glue hardens.
 Fill in any gaps in the corners with wood putty.

-Then give the entire thing a coat or two of chalky paint!
+Finally give the entire thing a coat or two of chalky paint!
 I chose a dark bluish gray for this project because it’s going in our living room.
 It will be a nice contrast to the wood planked end table I made over last Summer.
 Once it’s painted and dry, seal the entire thing with a clear creme wax.

 The last thing I did was replace the existing drawer handles with two new ones from Hobby Lobby.
 I love their selection of hardware!